 The non-distribution constraint is another part of charity accounting that helps organisations stay on top of their finances.
 This is an integral part of accounting that helps people understand charities.
 In contrast to for-profit businesses, charities are not allowed to give their leaders a share of their net profits.

 For example, if a charity found an extra 10,000 in their budget, they wouldn’t be able to give this money to the executives and board members.
-That extra money needs to be put back into the mission.
+“Accountants for Charities” ensures that this extra money needs to be put back into the mission.

 Does your organisation have someone on staff who can undertake accounting duties and has the necessary expertise?
 It is difficult to locate qualified candidates for this position in many small and medium-sized organisations.
 In fact, insufficient personnel was cited by 18% of organisations as their top challenge for 2019.
 Therefore, finding a replacement for these roles (mainly as your business expands) may be tricky.